klimenko-od91/QSPR_Selinfdil_ILs/README.md

 --------------------------------------------Virtual screening with the best models-----------------------------------------------------------------------------------------------

-comblib_development_andod.R is used to make a Combinatorial library of Ionic liquids for virtual screening and append molecular descriptors for the Solute (aniline) and the raffinate (n-dodecane)
+comblib_development_andod.R is used to make a Combinatorial library of Ionic liquids for virtual screening and append molecular descriptors for the Solute (aniline) and the raffinate (n-dodecane).
-Next, comblib_prediction_server_andod.R is used to predict the log10 [S] of Combinatorial library for aniline/n-dodecane system comblib_prediction_server_BIDAC_andod.R is used to predict the big IDAC flag of Combinatorial library for aniline/n-dodecane system
+Next, comblib_prediction_server_andod.R is used to predict the log10 [S] of Combinatorial library for aniline/n-dodecane system. comblib_prediction_server_BIDAC_andod.R is used to predict the big IDAC flag of Combinatorial library for aniline/n-dodecane system.
 The applicability domain assessment is done using AD_calculation_andod.R